Ishani-10/riscv-param-extractor-mini/README.md

 Independent prototype for extracting architectural parameters from short RISC-V specification excerpts into structured YAML.

-> Note: This was built as an independent coding-challenge prototype inspired by an LFX mentorship application.
-It should **not** be represented as an accepted Linux Foundation mentorship project.
+> Note: This is an independent prototype built from a public-style RISC-V parameter extraction coding challenge.
+It focuses on structured LLM output, evidence tracking, and validation.

 ## Problem